Todd Ewen: Professional career

 Ewen never played for the Oilers but was called up to the team for the 1985 Stanley Cup playoffs.
 At the beginning of the next season, Ewen was assigned to the minors in Nova Scotia where he had a run-in with coach Larry Kish.
 He was later traded to the St. Louis Blues.

 He played parts of four years with St. Louis and had one of his most memorable fights, with Bob Probert.
 In his second fight in the National Hockey League, he knocked out Probert with one punch.
 This was the first of several battles with Probert.
 He was traded to the Montreal Canadiens in 1990 in their attempt to add an enforcer to the team for a Stanley Cup run.
 He played four seasons for Montreal, which culminated in a Stanley Cup championship in 1993.
 Before the start of the 1994 season, he was traded to the Mighty Ducks of Anaheim after the expansion draft and was the first trade made by the Mighty Ducks of Anaheim along with Patrik Carnback.
-He spent the next three seasons protecting the team's star players, Paul Kariya and Teemu Selänne, along with his partner, Stu Grimson.
+He spent the two seasons protecting the team's star players, Paul Kariya and Teemu Selänne, along with his partner, Stu Grimson.
 During this time with the Mighty Ducks, Ewen served as the assistant captain for all three years.
 The Mighty Ducks achieved a record for the winningest expansion franchise team in NHL history.
 After three years with the Mighty Ducks, Ewen joined the San Jose Sharks as a free agent in 1996–97, his last season in the NHL.
 His career ended with double knee surgery.
-He attended camp with the Phoenix Coyotes, but officially retired after suffering a knee injury in camp.
+After missing two seasons he attempted a comeback on a training camp tryout with the Phoenix Coyotes, but officially retired after only one day.